 - C. Final Mylar Submittal.
 Application for final plat approval shall be submitted to the Planning Director or designee on or before 3:00 p.m. at least twenty-five (25) working days prior to the City Council memo deadline.
-The subdivider shall submit one (1) electronic copy. ~~in either AutoCad ® or ArcGIS ® format and one (1) copy in .pdf, .jpg or .tif format.~~ The subdivider must also submit two (2) signed mylar originals of the final plat.
-The form and content of final plat is provided in Appendix I online "Final Plat-

-Requirements."
-The final plats must be accompanied by a complete final plat application form as provided [in Appendix I online](#) "Final Plat Application", a subdivision title commitment or title guarantee prepared within the previous six (6) months, all supporting documents and the required review fee.

-- D. Review Procedure.
+The subdivider shall submit one (1) electronic copy.
+The subdivider must also submit two (2) signed mylar originals of the final plat.
+The form and content of final plat is provided online "Final Plat Requirements."
+The final plats must be accompanied by a complete final plat application form as provided online "Final Plat Application", a subdivision title commitment or title guarantee prepared within the previous six (6) months, all supporting documents and the required review fee. - D. Review Procedure.
 Planning staff shall route the application, final plat and supporting documents to the appropriate departments and officials for their signatures within sufficient time to assure the documents are placed on the first available agenda of the governing body for their consideration and authorized signatures. - E. Approval Period.
 Final plat approval shall be in force not more than twelve (12) months from the date of the governing body's approval.
 At the end of the period the governing body may, at the request of the subdivider, after review and recommendation of the Planning Board, extend its approval for no more than twelve (12) months.